 To perform the black-box test, testers have to perform the following steps:

-- After reviewing the requirements and specification testers have to select the set of valid input values that the system has to process and set of invalid input values that the system must detect as an error.
+- After reviewing the requirements, testers must select the set of valid input values that the system has to process.
+Also, the set of invalid input values that the system must detect as an error.

 - The testers must also declare the desired output.